Man Stabbed, Critically Wounded After Confronting Maskless Woman In Convenience Store

-CHICAGO (CBS) — A man was stabbed and critically injured Thursday afternoon, after confronting a woman for not wearing a mask inside a convenience store in the Fulton River District neighborhood.
+CHICAGO (CBS) — A man was stabbed and critically injured Thursday afternoon, after confronting a woman for not wearing a mask inside a convenience store in the West Town neighborhood.

 Police said, around 12:45 p.m., a woman walked into a 7-Eleven convenience store in the 500 block of North Halsted Street, with no mask on.READ MORE: Officer Carlos Yanez Jr. Released From Rehab Facility More Than 2 Months After Being Shot In Line Of Duty

-A 48-year-old man inside the store told the woman to put a mask on, and the woman pulled out a knife and stabbed the victim in the abdomen, according to police.READ MORE: John Deere Workers On Strike After Rejecting Contract
+A 48-year-old man inside the store told the woman to put a mask on, and the woman pulled out a knife and stabbed the victim in the abdomen, according to police.READ MORE: Facing Shortage Of Drivers, Trucking Companies Offering Big Incentives To Lure New Hires

 The victim was taken to Northwestern Memorial Hospital in critical condition.
-It was not immediately clear if the victim was an employee or a customer at the 7-Eleven.MORE NEWS: Illinois State Police Respond To Reports Of Shots Fired On Dan Ryan Expressway
+It was not immediately clear if the victim was an employee or a customer at the 7-Eleven.MORE NEWS: Lightfoot Not Backing Down From Vaccine Reporting Deadline For City Workers, Despite Police Union Threatening Defiance

 Area Three detectives were investigating.